 27. Contingent liabilities and contingent assets

-As at the date this report, there were no contingent assets or liabilities.

-There was no other litigation against or involving Bounty Oil & Gas N.L. or its subsidiaries.
+As at the date of this report, there were no contingent assets or liabilities.
+There was no litigation against or involving the parent entity Bounty Oil & Gas N.L.

 28. Events occurring after the reporting period